 Configuring Spb Mobile Shell 3

 Spb Mobile Shell 3 is the most popular of the Windows Mobile user interface enhancements, mostly due to it being so user friendly, easily configurable and requiring minimal resources.
-Once installed, there are several things that you may wish to do – such as manage your contacts or organise your mobile desktop.
+Once installed, there are several things that you may wish to do – such as manage your contacts or organize your mobile desktop.

 Finger friendly and capable of being used almost exclusively without having to resort to any Windows Mobile index menus or settings (other than Pocket Outlook screens), Spb Mobile Shell 3 offers a smooth and well presented layout of all of your vital mobile information.
-A three-screen-wide desktop allows for the effective arrangement of favourite applications, tools and contacts, while a variety of different functions (address book, calendar, settings and others) can be accessed via a carousel system.
+A three-screen-wide desktop allows for the effective arrangement of favorite applications, tools and contacts, while a variety of different functions (address book, calendar, settings and others) can be accessed via a carousel system.

 The first thing to do once you have installed Spb Mobile Shell 3 is to setup your desktop.
 There are two choices of desktop: